almamuzliukaj/Newzly/docs/product-backlog.md

 "Remember me" option is available

-Error message shown on invalid login
+Error message if login fails

 3. Browse News Articles – HIGH
 As a user, I want to view the latest news articles so that I can stay informed.

 Acceptance Criteria:

-Articles displayed in a clean list or grid
+Articles are displayed in a clean grid or list layout

-Each article shows title, image, date, and brief description
+Each article shows headline, thumbnail, and short summary

-Pagination or infinite scroll is available
+News feed is automatically updated with the latest content

-Articles can be opened to read in full
+Articles are categorized by topic

 4. Search News – HIGH
 As a user, I want to search for news using keywords so that I can find relevant information quickly.

 Acceptance Criteria:

-Search bar is easily accessible
+Search bar is visible on all pages

-Search by keywords in titles and descriptions
+Search works with title, content, or tags

-Results update quickly
+Results are updated instantly as user types

-“No results found” message when nothing matches
+If no results found, show a "No articles found" message

 5. Responsive User Interface – HIGH
-As a mobile user, I want the interface to adapt to different screen sizes so that I can browse news comfortably.
+As a mobile user, I want the interface to adapt to different screen sizes so that I can browse comfortably.

 Acceptance Criteria:

 Layout adjusts for mobile, tablet, and desktop

-Navigation is optimized for touch devices
+Fonts and images scale for readability

-Text and images are readable without zoom
+Navigation is mobile-friendly (e.g., hamburger menu)

-Menu collapses on smaller screens
+Buttons and links are easily tappable on smaller screens

 6. Personalized News Feed – HIGH
 As a logged-in user, I want to see news based on my preferences so that the content is more relevant to me.

 Acceptance Criteria:

-News is filtered based on user preferences
+Feed displays articles based on user's selected categories and sources

-User sees a "Recommended for You" section
+Preferences are stored in the user profile

-Preferences affect ranking of articles
+System recommends articles using user interaction history

-Ability to refresh/reload personalized feed
+Users can update their preferences anytime

-7. Save Articles – MEDIUM
+7. Manage Preferences – MEDIUM
-As a user, I want to save interesting articles so that I can read them later.
+As a user, I want to set my preferred news categories and sources so that I see relevant news.

 Acceptance Criteria:

-Each article has a “Save” button
+User can choose from a list of categories and sources

-Saved articles persist across sessions
+Preferences are saved to the user's profile

-Confirmation when article is saved
+Changes are reflected immediately in the feed

-“Remove from saved” option available
+Option to reset preferences

-8. View Saved Articles – MEDIUM
+8. Save Articles – MEDIUM
-As a user, I want to view all the articles I’ve saved so that I can revisit them easily.
+As a user, I want to save interesting articles so that I can read them later.

 Acceptance Criteria:

-Saved articles displayed in a list
+Articles have a "Save" icon (e.g., bookmark)

-Each item links to the full article
+Saved articles are stored in the user’s account

-Option to remove articles from saved list
+User receives a confirmation when article is saved

-Sorted by date saved or article date
+Articles can be unsaved from either feed or saved list